Bixi81/DWD_weather_data/README.md

 **2.3 Merge Weather Data and Metadata**

-:exclamation: Find the R-script to merge actual weather data and stations metadata [here].(https://github.com/Bixi81/DWD_weather_data/blob/master/dwd_merge_data_metadata.R)
+Find the R-script to merge actual weather data and stations metadata [here].(https://github.com/Bixi81/DWD_weather_data/blob/master/dwd_merge_data_metadata.R)

 As a result, there will be one data frame per type of measure, including station meta data in each row.